Letterkenny Army Depot, Southeast

 Letterkenny Army Depot (LEAD)

-The Letterkenny Army Depot was originally a 19,243 acre Army facility, located 5 miles north of Chambersburg, Franklin County, Pennsylvania.
+The Letterkenny Army Depot (LEAD) was originally a 19,243 acre Army facility, located 5 miles north of Chambersburg, Franklin County, Pennsylvania.
 Approximately 17,000 people live within 5 miles of the Letterkenny Army Depot.
 There are two NPL sites associated with the Letterkenny Army Depot.
-The first is referred to as the Letterkenny Army Depot Property Disposal Office (PDO) NPL site.
-The second is referred to as the Letterkenny Army Depot Southeast (SE) Area NPL site.
+The first is referred to as the Letterkenny Army Depot Property Disposal Office (LEAD PDO) NPL site.
+The second is referred to as the Letterkenny Army Depot Southeast (LEAD SE) Area NPL site.
 This narrative will concentrate on the Letterkenny Army Depot SE Area NPL site.

 Contamination from both NPL sites includes chlorinated organic solvents, blast media, paints, petroleum products, metals, and cleaning agents stored or disposed of in landfills, trenches, burn pits, or spilled from storage.